cloud-carbon-footprint/cloud-carbon-footprint/microsite/docs/ConfigurationsGlossary.md

 <br/>

-### Optionally set this to group timestamps from queried data to help with performance
+### Optionally set this to group timestamps from queried data to help with performance:

 | Variable               | Value | Notes                                     |
 | ---------------------- | ----- | ----------------------------------------- |